You may be wondering what kind of help you can get with diabetes costs if you have Medicare or are going on Medicare for the first time.

 What Diabetic Supplies & Equipment are Covered by Medicare?

-Medicare Part B covers durable medical equipment (DME), which are the supplies and equipment necessary for the management of diabetes and include the following:
+Medicare Part B covers durable medical equipment (DME), which are the supplies and equipment necessary for the management of diabetes and includes the following:

 - Blood sugar testing supplies and equipment (test strips, monitors, fingersticks, etc.)